Manta rays (Manta spp.)

 Manta rays are caught throughout their global warm water range in the Atlantic, Pacific, and Indian Oceans in commercial and artisanal fisheries.
 Fishermen targeting Manta rays primarily use harpoons and nets, while significant manta bycatch occurs in purse seine, gillnet, and trawl fisheries targeting other species.
 Alterations to terrestrial ecosystems have also been shown to affect Manta populations.
 At Palmyra Atoll in the Pacific, a study linked declines in the manta rays' planktonic food source to areas where native trees have been replaced by cultivated palms.

 In October 2012, a number of countries agreed to sponsor a proposal to add all manta rays to Appendix II of CITES to provide further protections from the high demand in international trade.
-The proposal was passed at the CITES meeting in March 2013 and will be effective September 14, 2014.
+The proposal was passed at the CITES meeting in March 2013 and is effective as of September 14, 2014.
+Export of their fins require permits that ensure the products were legally acquired and that the Scientific Authority of the State of export has advised that such export is not detrimental to the survival of the species.

 |CITES Appendix II Proposal||10/04/2012|